-Use the following headings to note how student voice, as shown in the Powtoon video, has been activated:
+Use the following headings to consider how student voice, is/might be activated in your own English classroom:

 SPACE VOICE

 AUDIENCE INFLUENCE

+AUDILINCL INI LULINCL

 Reflection / Your own thoughts

+,

 Learning Outcomes in Focus

 Seaview Community School

 There are four Second Year English classes in this school and the year group is a 40:60 boy/girl split.
 This student cohort is particularly interested in sport, coding and music.
 Six students have been diagnosed with additional learning needs and one student is pursuing the Level 2 Learning Programme.